Should I appoint a financial Lasting Power of Attorney?

 Appointing a financial LPA is very attractive to some individuals as it reassures them that someone will be able to make decisions for them if they can’t.
 Financial LPA’s are also helpful to a person who may still have capacity to make a decision but is physically unable to go to the bank to carry out transactions.
 In addition, LPA’s are inexpensive, with the OPG registration fee only £82 per application.
 Appointing a LPA also means that there shouldn’t be any need for someone to make an application to the Court of Protection to be appointed as a financial deputy, which is often time-consuming and costly (the court fee alone is £400.00).

 An important factor that may deter a person from appointing a financial LPA is that they are entrusting the Attorney to make financial decisions that is right for them.
 Although an Attorney should make decisions that are in the donor’s best interest, there is some concern that some Attorneys take advantage of their appointment and financially abuse the donor.

 The bottom line is that it is imperative that you only appoint an Attorney that you know well and trust implicitly.
 You should never feel under pressure by a family member or friend to appoint them – you should only do what is right for you.

-Appointing a Lasting Power of Attorney can be straight forward, so long as you complete the forms correctly.
-If you are thinking about appointing a LPA and would like advice on doing so, we have a specialist team, headed by Partner, Cliff Veitch, who will be happy to help, call 0191 232 9547 to arrange an appointment.
+This process can be straight forward, so long as you complete the forms correctly.
+If you are thinking about appointing a LPA and would like advice on doing so, we have a specialist team of Power of Attorney solicitors, headed by Partner, Cliff Veitch, who will be happy to help, call 0191 232 9547 to arrange an appointment.